PunainenAurinko/finalapp/README.md

-# finalapp
+# Final App for MAD9022

 ****************************
-Description and Requirements
+# Description and Requirements
 ****************************

 The final project is a tablet app.
 You and a partner may build it for an Android tablet or iPad, your choice.